Busiman-official/Documentation/versioned_docs/version-1.0/inventory/requests-approvals.md

 - Review serial number details in the request
 - Coordinate with sending warehouse to resolve conflicts
 - Reject request with explanation if duplicates cannot be resolved

+#### Store Allocation Required

+**Problem**: Cannot accept request without selecting allocation stores

+**Solution**:

+- Ensure all products have store selections in receiver view
+- Check that selected stores exist and are accessible
+- Verify you have permissions to allocate to selected stores
+- Contact administrator if store access issues persist

+#### Bill Date Issues

+**Problem**: Unable to set or modify bill dates for approved requests

+**Solution**:

+- Bill date picker only available for pending requests
+- Once approved, bill dates cannot be modified
+- Set correct date before approving the request
+- Contact administrator for date corrections on approved requests

 ### Request Status Issues